yajra/laravel-datatables-assets/README.md

-# WIP: Laravel DataTables Buttons Assets
+# WIP: Laravel DataTables Assets

 A collection of DataTables server-side scripts.